Are you burning the midnight oil, trying to write a brilliant thesis paper?

 Use your literature review to present your observations about the themes and main ideas.
 Do not forget to establish each of your conclusions.

 Don’t just present who said what.
-Elaborate on the main observation that the reader needs to know and then use the references to support it.
+Elaborate on the main observation the reader needs to know and then use the references to support it.

 2. Redraft for readability

 Begin by writing what you want to convey.
-This may not be coherent, so after writing the draft, you should rewrite to make sure that it is legible.
+This may not be coherent, so after writing the draft, you should rewrite it to make sure that it is legible.
 It lets you ask for feedback.

 Find out the areas in your write-ups that are confusing and use the knowledge to refine your work.

-Before you hand over your thesis, you should also check the areas that your examiners are likely to notice first like the abstract, literature review, introduction, and the conclusion.
+Before you hand over your thesis, you should also check the areas that your examiners are likely to notice first like the abstract, literature review, introduction, and conclusion.

 3. Learn everything you must know about the subject